 The primary purpose of DNS (Domain Name System) servers is to convert simple domain names into IP addresses that can be processed by computers.
 If the DNS server that supports your business is down, multiple services such as websites, mail servers or proxy servers may be inaccessible to the outside world.
 Not only that, quick response times of your DNS server to process the millions of requests handled on a daily basis are essential in order to deliver a good user experience.
-This makes DNS performance monitoring an integral part of any network and application ecosystem.
+This makes DNS monitoring an integral part of any network and application ecosystem.

-Response time: The primary parameter to keep an eye on when you monitor DNS server is the response time of your DNS server.This can help identify problems from a glimpse leading to further drill down into the cause.
+Response time: The primary parameter to keep an eye on when you monitor DNS servers is the response time of your DNS server.
+Monitoring DNS response time can help identify problems from a glimpse leading to further drill down into the cause.

 Search Field: The type of field the DNS server is currently looking up into.
 Examples include record name, address, target, admin, host, port, priority, etc. Again, easier to identify where the issue could be.